PostHog/whereintheworld/README.md

 yarn
 yarn start
 ```

-The app is now running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.
+The server is now running at [`http://localhost:8000/`](http://localhost:8000/).
+Don't visit `localhost:3000` as the pure frontend will not work as expected.